hartleyblakey/raytracer/README.md

 - `shader.wgsl`:
   - Implements the BVH traverasl and raytracing

+- `scene.rs`:
+  - Loads the GLTF files
+  - Builds the BVH

 - `main.rs`:
   - Handles the main event loop
-  - Loads the GLTF files
-  - Builds the BVH
   - Initializes the raytracer and wgpu resources

 - `gpu.rs`:
-  - Helper functions and structs for opening the window and working with wgpu
+  - Contians helper functions and structs for opening the window and working with wgpu

 - `input.rs`:
-  - Camera controller
+  - Implements a simple camera controller

 #### Build Instructions
-requires rust and cargo, [which can be found here](https://www.rust-lang.org/tools/install)
+Requires rust and cargo, [which can be found here](https://www.rust-lang.org/tools/install)

 Use cargo to run  the project:
 ```bash